 Living and working in Prague for a month as a digital nomad

 If you’d like to experience the city as a digital nomad, we recommend taking a look at Nomad Month programs.
 Nomad Month organizes work retreats in Prague for digital nomads and remote workers.
-You’ll get to experience the city like a local while traveling with a diverse community from around the globe.
+You’ll get to experience the city like a local and meet other remote workers from all over the world.
 Accommodation and coworking space is provided by Nomad Month, so you can forget the hassle of doing all that research yourself.

 As you can see, Prague offers many benefits to digital nomads and other remote workers.
 So it’s definitely worth giving it a try!